sheylaperez96/web-visualizations-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+## Instructions
+- Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+- Display the sample metadata, i.e., an individual's demographic information.
+- Create a bubble chart that displays each sample.

+## Final Results